 Maui Jim Stingray Polarized Sunglasses

-Bottom Line: These Maui Jim Stingray sunglasses are made with SuperThin glass lenses, which are 20% to 32% thinner than standard glass and have Maui Jim’s best clarity and scratch resistance with an ultra light weight.
+These Maui Jim Stingray sunglasses are made with SuperThin glass lenses, which are 20% to 32% thinner than standard glass and have Maui Jim’s best clarity and scratch resistance with an ultra light weight.

 Maui Jim Spartan Reef Polarized Sunglasses

-Bottom Line: Also made with SuperThin glass like the Stingray above, the Maui Jim Spartan Reef sunglasses live up to their name: Extremely tough and great for open ocean use.
+Also made with SuperThin glass like the Stingray above, the Maui Jim Spartan Reef sunglasses live up to their name: Extremely tough and great for open ocean use.

 Maui Jim Wassup Polarized Sunglasses

-Bottom Line: Despite their comical name, the Maui Jim Wassup sunglasses offer performance that no one will laugh at.
+Despite their comical name, the Maui Jim Wassup sunglasses offer a performance that no one will laugh at.
 The lens shape is taller and boxier than the Stingray but still has a slight wrap design for casual, full-face coverage.
 Oh, and they too are made with the Maui Jim SuperThin glass.